-Sweet Potato Noodles with Creamy Avocado Sauce
+Creamy Avocado Sweet Potato Noodles

 You’re going to love these sweet potato noodles with their creamy, dairy-free avocado pasta sauce.
-Ready in just 25 minutes, it’s the perfect answer to busy weeknights or when you want a seriously impressive meatless meal!
+Ready in just 25 minutes, it’s the answer to busy weeknights or when you want a seriously impressive meatless meal!

-Sweet Potato Noodles with Creamy Avocado Sauce
+Creamy Avocado Sweet Potato Noodles

-If you’ve tried our creamy cilantro sauce (the one we add to these Roasted Veggie Tacos), you NEED to try this recipe.
+If you’ve tried our creamy cilantro sauce (the one we add to these roasted veggie tacos), you NEED to try this recipe.
 I love it with sweet potato noodles, but feel free to get creative – it’s fantastic with butternut squash noodles, zucchini noodles, and even classic spaghetti!

-How to Make Sweet Potato Noodles
+Creamy Avocado Sweet Potato Noodles

 Cooking spiralized sweet potato noodles in a skillet

-Sweet Potato Noodles with Creamy Avocado Sauce
+Creamy Avocado Sweet Potato Noodles

 • PREP